Date

 A consumer proposal is one of two options for legal debt forgiveness.
 An LIT will negotiate an agreement between you and your creditors that will allow you to repay a portion of the total debt you owe, over a maximum of five years.
 That makes it easier for you to get out of debt entirely, over time, and your monthly payments will be lower than before.
 The additional legal protections of a consumer proposal are also beneficial.
 You won’t receive harassing phone calls or threats from creditors, and creditors can’t take legal action against you, like requesting wage garnishments or putting a lien on your home.

 Filing a consumer proposal results in an R7 credit rating on your credit report.
 After you have completed your proposal, you can begin working on rebuilding your credit which means using credit carefully and repaying it in full, without missing payments.
-You can learn more about the consumer proposal process here.

 5. Bankruptcy